Nonuniqueness for the kinetic Fokker-Planck equation with inelastic boundary conditions: Abstract

 \section{Abstract}

 We describe the structure of solutions of the kinetic Fokker-Planck equations in domains with boundaries near the singular set in one-space dimension.
 We study in particular the behaviour of the solutions of this equation for inelastic boundary conditions which are characterized by means of a coefficient $r$ describing the amount of energy lost in the collisions of the particles with the boundaries of the domain.
 A peculiar feature of this problem is the onset of a critical exponent $r_{c}$ which follows from the analysis of McKean (cf. \cite{McK}) of the properties of the stochastic process associated to the Fokker-Planck equation under consideration.
 In this paper, we prove rigorously that the solutions of the considered problem are nonunique if $r<r_{c}$ and unique if $r_{c}<r\leq 1.$ In particular, this nonuniqueness explains the different behaviours found in the physics literature for numerical simulations of the stochastic differential equation associated to the Fokker-Planck equation.
-We review also the available results for the solutions of this equation with absorbing boundary conditions.
+In the proof of the results of this paper we use several asymptotic formulas and computations in the companion paper \cite{HVJ2}.